-The PPDs were synthesized from monomers including behenyl acrylate, stearyl methacrylate and vinyl http://doi.org/10.51316/jca.2020.067 free-radical acetate through the solution copolymerization technique by utilizing a firm mass ratio of 45, 6 and 6 grams respectively.
+The PPDs were synthesized from monomers including behenyl acrylate, stearyl methacrylate and vinyl acetate through the free-radical solution copolymerization technique by utilizing a firm mass ratio of 45, 6 and 6 grams respectively.
 The reaction was conducted in a three-neck round-bottomed flask equipped with a thermometer, paddle, reflux condenser, and nitrogen gas inlet.
 Figure 1 shows the experimental apparatus.
-A mixture of monomers was dissolved in 45 grams of Solvent 100 under constant stirring at a temperature of 80°C for 210 minutes of reaction time and a nitrogen atmosphere for 30 min.
-AIBN used as an initiator at a range of mass from 0.06; 0.12; 0.18; 0.24 grams was added the reaction when its temperature reached to 60°C.
+A mixture of monomers was dissolved in 45 grams of Solvent 100 under constant stirring at a initiator - AIBN content of 0.18 g for 210 minutes of reaction time and a nitrogen atmosphere for 30 min.
+The reaction temperature was 60, 70, 80, 90 °C respectively.

-After the reaction had been completed, the copolymer product was diluted into a 40% solution in Solvent 100 forming a PPD.
+After the reaction had been completed, The copolymer product was diluted into a 40% solution in Solvent 100 forming a PPD.
 A predetermined part of the PPD was used to evaluate performance on the Diamond crude oil and to measure its dynamic viscosity by Viscometer - VT550.
 The rest of the PPD was added ethanol to precipitate the copolymer.
 Thereafter, the copolymer was filtered washed two times with ethanol.
-The obtained product was dried in an oven at 45°C for at least 12h with the final state of the copolymer then was used to determine the yield of the copolymerization reaction, average molecular weight (Mw) and the polydispersity index (PDI) by Gel Permeation Chromatography (GPC).
+The obtained product was dried in an oven at 45°C for at least 12h with the final state of the copolymer being a opaque white powder.
+The pure copolymer then was used to determine the yield of the copolymerization reaction, average molecular weight (Mw) and the polydispersity index (PDI) by Gel Permeation Chromatography (GPC).